 Educator's Version

-Holi is a Hindu spring festival, which originated in the subcontinent of India and is celebrated across the world.
-Often recognized as the "Festival of Colors," there are several ancient legends about the origin of why Holi is celebrated.
-Even though some Hindu communities prefer one story over another, the messages of love, goodness, and renewal are the same.
+There are several legends about the origin of why Holi is celebrated.
+Even though some Hindu communities prefer one story over another, the messages of love, sincerity, and renewal are the same.

 The Moral Story: Prahlad and Holika